 If you’ve ever driven anywhere, you probably know what it’s like to be caught in traffic.
 Sometimes there is no worse feeling than being stopped on the highway.

 What I like to do in those situations at times is to get off the highway and take the side streets to my destination.

 To me, it just feels good to keep moving whether or not I actually get to my destination faster or slower than I would have by staying on the highway in the traffic.

 This is the same for small changes in your life rather than big sweeping changes all at once.

 By taking small steps toward your goal, you are continuously moving forward.
 You don’t have to worry about getting burnt out.

 On days that you are unmotivated, you can take comfort in knowing that you still only have to take that one step to keep moving toward your goal.

 As you continue to move forward and look ahead, don’t get discouraged by how long it takes.
 You are making the same amount of progress as someone who might get burnt out by going all out for a bit.

 In a scene in the Hobbit, Gandalf storms off after being unable to convince Thorin to bring his map of Erebor to the elves for help.

 Then, Gandalf comes back and helps save the Dwarves from the trolls.
-This exchange then happens between Gandalf and Thorin.
+Then, Gandalf and Thorin have this exchange: